MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"
 ## Transport Compression

 Defines how client and server communications are compressed.
-Valid values are Default, None, Compressed.
+Valid values are **Default**, **None**, **Compressed**.
 Default is no compression for TCP.
 None indicates that no compression is used.
 Compressed uses XPRESS compression.
 ::: moniker-end

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"
 ## UseExistingFile

 Used when connecting to a local cube.
 This property specifies whether the local cube is overwritten.
-Valid values are True or False.
+Valid values are **True** or **False**.
 If set to True, the cube file must exist.
 The existing file will be the target of the connection.
 If set to False, the cube file is overwritten.
 ::: moniker-end

 ## See also